 Pain Treatment—Why the Right Plan Matters

-Of course, pain control is important not just for your comfort, but also to speed your healing, avoid complications, and prevent post-op pain from becoming chronic (long-term pain that can be difficult to manage).
+Pain control is important – not just for your comfort – but also to speed your healing, avoid complications, and prevent post-op pain from becoming chronic (long-term pain that can be difficult to manage).
 No two people experience pain the same way, and there are many factors that impact how much pain you feel.
 Some are physical and some are psychological, but they’re all very real.
-In some cases, opioids are a necessary and appropriate option to manage your short-term or acute pain – but understanding all of your options is the first step in creating your pain management plan.
+In some cases, opioids are an appropriate option to manage your short-term or acute pain – but understanding all of your options is the first step in creating your pain management plan.

 Pain Medications Administered During Surgery

 Anesthetics such as lidocaine and bupivacaine are numbing medications that can be injected during surgery to manage pain.
 Anesthetics are injected directly into the surgical site to numb the area and provide local pain relief where the surgery occurred for anywhere from a few hours to a few days after the procedure.
-If your surgeon wants to prolong the effect, he or she may administer a long-lasting version that slowly releases the numbing medication over time to last as long as the most severe postsurgical discomfort.
-The novocaine used by your dentist to numb your mouth before you have a tooth pulled or a filling put in works the same way.
+If your surgeon wants to prolong the effect, he or she may administer a long-acting version that slowly releases the numbing medication over time, which can help reduce or completely eliminate the need for opioids.

 Oral Medications to Manage Post-Surgery Pain

-Opioids are powerful painkillers that contain opiates as the active ingredient.
+Opioids are powerful pain relievers that contain opiates as the active ingredient.
 They include medications like Vicodin, OxyContin, Percocet, and codeine, among others.
-These drugs can be safe and effective if taken properly for a short period of time, but when prescribed improperly or taken incorrectly or for too long, it’s possible to become dependent on or addicted to opioids.
+These drugs can be safe and effective if taken properly for a short period of time, but when prescribed improperly or taken incorrectly or for too long, it’s possible to become addicted to or dependent on them.

 Ways to Reduce Opioid Risk